 I’ve been thinking a lot about colour lately.
 Why we are attracted to certain colours, how our tastes change with the weather and season, how trends develop and why.
 How some people have token colours that almost come to represent them as a person.
 My grandmother, for example, adored blue.
 Pale blue, periwinkle, specific shades of icy or even sugary blues that when I encounter them always make me remember her.
 My mother, whether her favourite or not, has a colour that I firmly associate with her.
 It is a sort of ginger, a rust, maybe even nutmeg.
 Tellingly perhaps, it is a colour that is hard to pin down, to categorize, which is just like her.
 I’m not sure that it’s even a colour she wears, would wear, I don’t know why I associate her with it, and it with her, but there it is.
 My husband likes grey.
 Unless I intervened everything in our house would be grey.
 My sister has a strong dislike of almost every single shade of red, save for three very specific tones, for reasons known only to herself.
-Why?

 Lately, one colour in particular has been plaguing me.
 I can’t identify the pinpoint moment I fell for it, because I suspect it is sort of a trend, and so who knows, it’s probably been creeping up for a while.
 It’s another one that’s hard to define - you might say peach, but that wouldn’t be exact.
 A peachy, pinky brown.
 A paler, pinker terracotta.
-It is the colour of the walls at the Birmingham Botanic Gardens.
-It is the colour of a Joshua Tree cabin.
+It is the colour of the walls at the Birmingham Botanic Gardens, the colour of a Joshua Tree cabin.
 Mojave desert pink.
-The colour of setting plaster.
+Setting plaster.
 There is something somehow retro about it, 1950s about it, and yet elegantly boudoir, and yet incisively, uncompromisingly modern (which, of course, is the fashion part).
 I love it.
 I want to wear it with gold, and red lipstick.
 I’d like a bathtub this colour, stationery this colour, my flowers this colour.
 I search through the salmon ranunculus to find one that has faded to the exact shade.
 Drifting to sleep one night I think about how it would look in velvet upholstery, and then I can’t sleep.

 This phase will doubtlessly pass.
 Colours obsess me for periods of time in my life.
 Momentary curiosities or jolting affections that last years and then one day are gone.
 Objects in colours that I can’t quite figure out torment me - the yellow-gold of straw, the pale shade of a hop husk.
 The colour of smoke.
 The colour of a conference pear.

 I was once given a box of Ladurée macarons, tied with blue ribbon, by a Swiss woman who wanted to thank me for something insignificant.
 Startlingly tall, cool blonde hair, she dripped diamonds all over my office and handed me a pale green box.
 The film Marie Antoinette reminds me of that.
 Every scene is like pulling away the ribbon and the lid and peeling back the tissue to be hit by rows of achingly sweet biscuits in every intoxicating shade of every beautiful colour in the world, the colours of luxury and the frivolity that only the very rich can afford.
 One day soon I will replicate everything I feel about this film in a flower arrangement.
-It will be an explosion of silken roses and saccharine sweet peas in a fitting vessel - something ornately baroque.
+It will be an explosion of silken roses and saccharine sweet peas in something ornately baroque.